North Welland Trails Connection

 Why is there a feeling that there would be more positive impact to bringing people in back yards (public land or not) of existing homes where people cannot be seen and can have escape routes rather than to complete the sidewalk on Quaker road that would finally allow this neighbourhood to have a full loop of sidewalk?
 This neighbourhood has already suffered with enough petty theft in our cars and homes with normal street traffic let alone FREE access into our back yards.

-DMC asked 9 months ago
+DMC asked over 1 year ago

 A sidewalk or other type of active transportation facility on Quaker Road is outside the scop of this project, but is being considered by the City in connection with other projects.